Wangchimei/javascript_advanced/readme.md

 }
 ```

-If break is not added, when expression matches value1, it will run all the cases that comes after.
+If `break` is not added, when expression matches value1, it will run all the cases that come after.

 `expression` - An expression whose result is matched against each case clause.
 `default` - (optional) A default clause (executed none of value matches the expression)